-Hosted at the luxurious Deltin Royale Poker room afloat Goa’s River Mandovi, the 15K Kickoff drew a many notable players playing poker in India including former INR 10K kick-off champion Jasven Saigal, Vikram Kumar, Rubin Labroo, Eka Vedantham, Minissha Lamba, Arsh Grover, Abhisek Panda and Paawan Bansal among others.
+Hosted at the luxurious Deltin Royale Poker room afloat Goa’s River Mandovi, the 15K Kickoff drew a many notable players playing poker including former INR 10K kick-off champion Jasven Saigal, Vikram Kumar, Rubin Labroo, Eka Vedantham, Minissha Lamba, Arsh Grover, Abhisek Panda and Paawan Bansal among others.
 The top 18 finishers made their share of money from the total prizepool of INR 25,09,650.

 The series commenced with an online 7K Warm Up event, which was grabbed by Vivek Karwa for INR 3.2 Lakhs.